GameProgressive/GameSpyDocs/README.md

-# GameSpyDocs
+# GameSpy Documentations
-Protocol documentation of GameSpy
+This repository contains some technical papers or documentation about Gamespy and the games that use it.